alexeibex/alexeibex.github.io/property.md

     - Stakes out property to be claimed
       - Must fly his flag over the property in such a way as to put the actual owner on notice that the property is being held under an adverse claim of ownership.
         - Quality of acts not Quantity
+  2. **Exclusive**
+    - Possessor evinces an intention to possess and hold land to the exclusion of and in opposition to, the claims of all others and conduct must indicate that he is exercising the dominion of a sole owner.
-  2. **Open & Notorious & Visible Possession**
+  3. **Open & Notorious & Visible Possession**
     - Penalizes owner for sleeping on their rights
       - Test is objective
     - Possessor must unfurl his flag on the land and keep it flying so that the actual owner may see, and if he will, that an enemy has invaded his domains, and planted the standard of conquest.
+  4. **Possession that is continuous for the statutory period**
+    - Need not be constant just match average owner's use
-  3. **Actual or Hostile Possession that is Adverse**
+  5. **Hostile Possession that is Adverse**
     - Possession is hostile and adverse when the adverse possessor intends to claim title notwithstanding that the claim is made under a mistaken belief that the land is within the class of possessor's deed.
     - Under a claim of right (color of title)
-  4. **Possession that is continuous for the statutory period**
-    - Need not be constant just match average owner's use
-  5. **Exclusive**
-    - Possessor evinces an intention to possess and hold land to the exclusion of and in opposition to, the claims of all others and conduct must indicate that he is exercising the dominion of a sole owner.
+  6. **For the Statutory Time**
+  7. Optional
-  6. **Peaceful** (Non-Standard)
+    - **Peaceful** (Non-Standard)
-  7. Sometimes payment of property taxes (Non-Standard)
+    - Sometimes payment of property taxes (Non-Standard)

 #### Case: *[Scott v.
 Anderson-Tully Co.](https://www.lexisnexis.com/lawschool/resources/p/casebrief-scott-v-anderson-tully-co.aspx)*